44-time Emmy Award-winning journalist Jim Altman came to FOX61 in 2005 after some memorable stops along the way.

 Raised in Washington, D.C. and New York City, Jim is a graduate of Syracuse University.

 He remains an avid Orange fan and is especially amped about the Washington Capitals, who won the 2018 Stanley Cup.
-As difficult as it might be, Jimmy remains a dedicated supporter of the Washington Football Team.
+As difficult as it might be, Jimmy remains a dedicated supporter of the Washington Commanders.